Business fined for not following COVID-19 safety guidelines

 The business was also cited for failing to provide adequate ventilation, failing to implement controls such as physical barriers or enhanced cleaning methods to reduce the potential transmission of the virus.

-Murrell-Rosario on Wednesday told The Daily Item of Lynn that she follows National Institute For Safety and Health guidelines.
+Murrell-Rosario on Wednesday told The Daily Item of Lynn that she follows guidelines from the federal National Institute For Occupational Safety and Health.
 She said "masks have high loads of various pathogens on them" and wearing them puts employees at risk of HIV, herpes and hepatitis C.

+Health experts say claims, like those made by Murrell-Rosario that masks put the wearer at risk, are false.

 (0) comments